 Greek Governing Boards.
 The Greek community is comprised of three major governing boards, individually responsible for managing and providing services to their member organizations.
+(For a list of recognized Greek letter organizations, see p.
+134.)
 The Greek governing boards share an office in 325-326 Student Services Building.

 Interfraternity Council.
-As the governing board for the 31 men's Greek letter organizations currently active on campus, the IFC provides programs and services through its internal organizational structure of seven elected executive officers and a number of appointed leadership positions to over 1,500 fraternity men.
+As the governing board for the 29 men's Greek letter organizations currently active on campus, the IFC provides programs and services through its internal organizational structure of seven elected executive officers and a number of appointed leadership positions to over 1,500 fraternity men.

 National Pan-Hellenic Council.
-The seven historically African-American Greek letter organizations at MSU are members of NPHC.
+The eight historically African-American Greek letter organizations at MSU are members of NPHC.
 The eight-member elected executive committee serves as an advocate for almost 100 NPHC members, coordinates events and activities for all chapters, and coordinates the programs and services of member organizations.
 Panhellenic Council.
 Ten elected executive officers and other appointed leadership positions assist the Panhellenic Council in providing programs and services to the 16 women's Greek letter organizations.
 The Panhellenic Council actively promotes Greek life and women's issues in the campus community, coordinates the activities and programs of member organizations, and plans major events and activities for 1,500 Greek women.